 - Zerynth – Python framework for IoT

-Which is the best ESP32 Module or Development Board for IoT?
+Which is the best ESP32 module or development board for IoT?

 As the above comparisons show, there are a lot of options available with ESP32 IoT boards and modules.
 To help you with your decision making, we’ve summarized some of the most popular below.

-Popular ESP32 Modules
+Popular ESP32 modules

 ESP32-WROOM-32D

+This extremely popular ESP32 module integrates with the ESP32-D0WD.
 The main reason that the ESP32-WROOM-32D is such a popular module is its adaptability.
-It can target a variety of applications, including lower-powered sensor networks to voice encoding and music streaming.
+It can target a variety of applications, including anything from lower-powered sensor networks to voice encoding and music streaming.

 The ESP32-WROOM-32D is often confused with the ESP32-WROOM 32U.
-Albeit very similar modules, ESP32-WROOM-32U is different from ESP32-WROOM-32D in that the ESP32-WROOM-32U integrates a U.FL connector.
+Though they are very similar modules, ESP32-WROOM-32U is different from ESP32-WROOM-32D in that the ESP32-WROOM-32U integrates a U.FL connector.

 ESP32-WROOM-32

+The ESP32-WROOM-32 is the original ESP32 module developed by Espressif.
 ESP32-WROOM-32 is a powerful, generic Wi-Fi+BT+BLE MCU module.
 At the core of this module is the ESP32-D0WDQ6 chip.
 The embedded chip is designed to be scalable and adaptive.

 While there’s no denying the ESP32-WROOM-32 is a great module, it is not recommended for new designs.
+Manufacturers will sometimes say a module is not for new designs if it is nearing the end of its production life or if it is expected to become obsolete for some reason.

 ESP32-WROOVER

-The ESP32-WROOVER module is provided in two versions: one with a PCB antenna, the other with an IPEX antenna.
+The ESP32-WROOVER module has two versions: one with a PCB antenna, the other with an IPEX antenna.
 You can find the ordering information for both versions here.
+Like the ESPWROOM32, the chip at the core of this module is the ESP32-D0WDQ6 chip.

 This ESP32 module features two CPU cores that can be individually controlled.
 Moreover, the CPU clock frequency is adjustable from 80 MHz to 240 MHz.
 The user may also power off the CPU and use the low-power co-processor to continuously monitor for changes or crossing thresholds.

-Popular ESP32 Development Boards
+Popular ESP32 development boards

 ESP32 CAM